Event

 Original note from the RPE author: When the easing type of a speed event is not 1, the actual speed change follows the derivative shape of the easing function, so the change in floorposition adheres to the easing curve.
 For compatibility, when easing is 1, we keep the original meaning unchanged—meaning easing type 1 and easing type 5 both represent a quadratic change in floorposition.

-In RPE version 1.7.0, speed event easing has reverted to the earliest logic: the easing function is applied to the speed value itself.
-Behaveiors remains to be verified.
+In RPE version 1.7.0, speed event easing reverted to its earliest logic: the easing function is applied directly to the speed value itself.
+The exact behavior still needs verification.

-Hold, the entire note will appear when its tail appears (even if theHoldhas not fully returned to the front side of the judgment line).
-(This behavior differs from the original game’s behavior; use with discretion.)
+Hold, the entire note appears as soon as its tail appears, even if theHoldhas not fully returned to the front side of the judge line.
+This behavior differs from the original game, so use it with caution.

 Python example (no bezier)